p0p4k/vits2_pytorch/README.md

 - [x] check the 'notebooks' folder

 ## Features
+(08/05/2023 update - everything except the duration predictor is ready to train and we can expect some improvement from VITS1)
+(08/04/2023 update - initial codebaase is ready; paper is being read)
 #### Duration predictor (fig 1a)
 - [x] Added LSTM discriminator to duration predictor in notebook.
 - [ ] Added adversarial loss to duration predictor